Late-time ensembles of quantum states in quantum chaotic systems: Ensembles emerging from chaotic Hamiltonian dynamics

 Figure~\ref{fig:Ham}(b) shows the finite-size scaling behavior of panel (a), showing that the same behavior described above persists in the thermodynamic limit.
 Each datapoint represents the mean EE at late times for different system sizes $L$ and initial conditions, and the bars represent the standard deviation of the EE distribution.
-For comparison, the shaded areas indicates the regions limited by $S_A = \mu_{\rm H}\pm\sigma_{\rm H}$ [Eq.~(\ref{eq:Haarfirstmoment})] and $S_A = \mu_M\pm\sigma_M$ [Eq.~(\ref{eq:U1firstmoment})] for the EE distribution of states within $\Phi_{\rm H}$ and $\Phi_{M}$ ensembles, respectively.
+For comparison, the shaded areas indicates the regions limited by $S_A = \mu_{\rm H}\pm\sigma_{\rm H}$ [Eq.~(\ref{eq:Haarfirstmoment})] and $S_A = \mu_M\pm\sigma_M$ [Eq.~(\ref{eq:U1firstmoment})] for the EE distribution of states within $\Phi_{\rm Haar}$ and $\Phi_{M}$ ensembles, respectively.
 We find excellent convergence of all the distribution to their expected universal RMT behavior for the typical and the MC distributions.
-In addition, the atypical initial conditions remain distinguishable from Haar and microcanoincal distributions for all system sizes.
+In addition, the atypical initial conditions remain distinguishable from Haar and microcanonical distributions for all system sizes.

 So far, our results focused on the late-time behavior of typical and atypical initial states for maximally chaotic Hamiltonians.
-In particular, the numerical results for Fig.~\ref{fig:Ham} were obtained for the most chaotic parameters $(g,h) = (1.05,0.35)$ of the MFIM.
-We now show that the main results are generic, i.e., the late-time ensemble of typical initial states are indistinguishable from Haar random states regardless of Hamiltonian details, so long as the Hamiltonian remains in the quantum chaotic regime.
-With this goal in mind, we use the same initial conditions (FM$_{y}$ and AFM$_x$) in the MFIM and tune the value of $g$ away from maximal chaos.
-As shown in Fig.~\ref{fig:Hamg}(a), the late-time EE distribution for the typical (FM$_y$) initial condition approaches the EE distribution of Haar random states for a broad range of $g$ values between $0.5 \lesssim g \lesssim 2$.
-In addition, the finite-scaling of the results in Fig.~\ref{fig:Hamg}(b) shows that the range of $g$'s in which the late-time EE distribution approaches the Haar ensemble increases with system size.
-This suggests that, in the thermodynamic limit, the late-time distribution of quantum states becomes indistinguishable from Haar random states for all values of $g$ so long as the Hamiltonian is quantum chaotic (i.e., $g \neq 0$).
+In particular, the numerical results in Fig.~\ref{fig:Ham} were obtained for the most chaotic parameters $(g,h) = (1.1,0.35)$ of the MFIM.
+We now show that the main conclusions of this work are generic, i.e., the late-time ensemble of typical initial states are indistinguishable from Haar random states regardless of Hamiltonian details, so long as the Hamiltonian remains in the quantum chaotic regime.
+With this goal in mind, we use the same initial conditions (FM$_{y}$ and AFM$_x$) in the MFIM and tune the value of $g$ away from the most chaotic parameters.
+As shown in Fig.~\ref{fig:Hamg}(a), the late-time EE distribution for the typical (FM$_y$) initial condition approaches the EE distribution of Haar random states for a broad range of $g$ values.
+In addition, the finite-scaling of the results in Fig.~\ref{fig:Hamg}(c) shows that the range of $g$'s in which the late-time EE distribution approaches the Haar ensemble increases with system size.
+This suggests that, in the thermodynamic limit, the late-time distribution of quantum states becomes indistinguishable from Haar random states for all values of $g$ so long as the Hamiltonian is quantum chaotic.